cyrildiagne/kuda/docs/kuda/remote_development.md

 # Remote Development

+**⚠️ Remote development and this guide are still WIP.
+Following this guide probably won't work for now.**

 This guide will walk you through the process of developping remotely on the Kubernetes cluster.

 Make sure you have a cluster running with Kuda's dependencies.